How to Improve Curb Appeal and Sell Your Home Faster

 Paint and exterior maintenance

 Faded, peeling, or mismatched exterior paint is one of the most damaging curb appeal signals.
-A fresh coat in a neutral, contemporary colour, white, grey, or warm beige, can transform how a property photographs and how it presents in person.
-At minimum, repaint the front gate, entrance door, and any visible fascia boards or window frames that are faded or marked.
+A fresh coat in a neutral, current colour, white, grey, or warm beige, changes how a property photographs and how it presents in person.
+At the least, repaint the front gate, entrance door, and any visible fascia boards or window frames that are faded or marked.

 Lighting